-ENVIRONMENT AND PHYSICAL ACTIVITY: GIS PROTOCOLS VERSION 3.0, September 2005, WORK IN PROGRESS University of Minnesota, Twin Cities Walking Study, Metropolitan Design Center
+ENVIRONMENT AND PHYSICAL ACTIVITY: GIS PROTOCOLS VERSION 31, February 2006, WORK IN PROGRESS University of Minnesota, Twin Cities Walking Study, Metropolitan Design Center

-1 Gross density was measured over a land area, i.e., excluding water, using census blocks.
+&lt;sup>1 Gross density was measured over a land area, i.e., excluding water, using census blocks.
 Where blocks were cut by the edge of a focus area, population was apportioned in proportion to their area (e.g., if 40 percent of a census block was in the focus area, it received 40 percent of its population).
 Median block size as calculated for census blocks that had a centroid within the focus area.
-More detail on measurement is forthcoming in a protocol document.

-[&]quot;The study sites were selected to represent a subset of the most extreme areas-ranking high or low on each of these two dimensions-nine sites with high density and small blocks, nine with high density and big blocks, nine with low density and small blocks, and nine with low density and big blocks.
+&quot;The study sites were selected to represent a subset of the most extreme areas-ranking high or low on each of these two dimensions-nine sites with high density and small blocks, nine with high density and big blocks, nine with low density and small blocks, and nine with low density and big blocks.
 Of course, given North American development patterns densities are not particularly extreme in an international sense.
-Low population density was set at below 5 persons per gross acre for a 0.50.5-mile area, high density we defined as 10 per acre and above.
+Low population density was set at below 5 persons per gross acre for a 0.5\0.5-mile area, high density we defined as 10 per acre and above.
 All density calculations excluded the land area in water.
 Originally we had wanted to be closer to 13 persons per acre, but there were not enough candidates from which to sample, particularly for large blocks.
 Small median block size was defined as below 5 acres, which was related to standard block sizes in the area.
 Large blocks were larger than 8 acres.
 Areas also had to have at least 20 percent of their land area in residential land use" (Forsyth et al. 2004a).